filecoin-project/lotus-docs/content/en/storage-providers/operate/custom-storage-layout.md

 ### Separate sealed and unsealed

-A very basic setup where you want to seperate unsealed and sealed sectors could be achieved by:
+A very basic setup where you want to separate unsealed and sealed sectors could be achieved by:

 - Add `"DenyTypes": ["unsealed"]` to long-term storage path(s) where you want to store the sealed sectors.
 - Add `"AllowTypes": ["unsealed"]` to long-term storage path(s) where you want to store the unsealed sectors.